DmitryScaletta/twitch-dlp/README.md

                             A "*" prefix is for yt-dlp compatibility.
                             Negative timestamps and multiple
-                            sections are not supported --merge-fragments FILENAME  Merge already downloaded fragments.
+                            sections are not supported --merge-fragments           Merge already downloaded fragments.
+                            Example: "npx twitch-dlp FILENAME
-                            FILENAME must match the fragment
+                            --merge-fragments".
+FILENAME must match
-                            names but without ".part-FragN".
+                            the fragment names but without
-                            Can't be used with other options
+                            ".part-FragN".
+Can't be used with other
-                            (except --download-sections)
+                            options (except --download-sections)
 ```

 ## Formats example